Rob Orlando - Owner and Head Coach

 In 2009, Matt found CrossFit.
 CrossFit Hartford was directly attached to his martial arts academy, and Coach Kevin Doyle also trained BJJ.
 Coach Kevin told Matt that CrossFit was a great way to get stronger, faster, more balanced, and much more coordinated within the art of Jiu Jitsu.
 So, Matt began going regularly 2-3 times a week to CrossFit Hartford.
 About 5 months later, Matt was awarded his purple belt.
 He attributes this milestone directly to CrossFit and its methods.

 In 2010, Matt began shadow coaching/interning at CrossFit Hartford under Kevin Doyle.
 It was during this time that Matt really began to study CrossFit as an art too.
 Not just as a fitness plan or model, but as an art form to really help make a difference in someone’s life.
 As a CrossFit Trainer Matt sought to become more readily available to help promote a fit lifestyle.
 One year later, in 2011, Matt obtained his CrossFit Level 1 certification and began coaching part time at CFH.
 In 2014, he obtained his CrossFit Level 2 certification, and moved to Fairfield County to live with his then girlfriend.
-Matt soon asked her to marry him, and now in November 2016 they will be having a baby!!
+Matt soon asked her to marry him, and they now have a son name Arthur, born in 2016.

 Thanks to CrossFit and Brazilian Jiu Jitsu, Matt wouldn't be where he is today.
 Both disciplines have taught him a lot about himself, but the one thing that correlates between the two is the attention to detail.
 Coaching someone through a simple squat in CrossFit, or a sweep/reversal in BJJ isn’t easy.
 But with some patience, and attention to detail, anyone can learn.
 Another, and more vital part to this journey was and still is the humbleness you have every day.
 With CrossFit, a barbell, stone, tire, or pull-up bar can present significant challenges.
 Just like BJJ.
 The thing that Matt takes away each and every day is to allow himself to grow and learn from that experience.
 Allowing yourself to be humbled is a very gratifying experience.

-Certifications: CrossFit Level 2, CrossFit Endurance, USAW Level 2 Sports Performance Coach
+Certifications: CrossFit Level 2, CrossFit Strongman, CrossFit Endurance, USAW Level 2 Sports Performance Coach, Performance Nutrition Level 1 Cert, Brown Belt Brazilian Jiu Jitsu.

 Marc Covey - Coach